 There is a chapel located on the cemetery grounds.

 Currently the Chapel is not equipped with heat or air conditioning.
-The Frankfort Cemetery is working on plans to make this a more usable space..
-If you would like to donate funds to this cause, the Cemetery is a non profit entity and can accept your donations online through Paypal
+The Frankfort Cemetery is working on plans to make this a more usable space.
+If you would like to donate funds to this cause, the Cemetery is a non profit entity and can accept your donations .
+Please contact the cemetery office.

 About the Chapel